WebFuzzing/EMB/README.md

 They are based on numerical and string-based functions previously used in the literature of unit test generation.
 We just re-implemented in different languages, and put them behind a web service.

+For the RESTful APIs, each API has an endpoint where the OpenAPI/Swagger schemas can be downloaded from.
+For simplicity, all schemas are also available as JSON/YML files under the folder [openapi-swagger](./openapi-swagger).

 ### REST: Java/Kotlin